MiloszD-repo/Robotics_Portfolio/work_projects/Dual_Robot_casing_loading_cell/README.md

 # My Role:
 - I was responsible for the complete **mechanical, electrical, software and robotic development** of the system, including concept design, cell layout, hardware integration, robot programming, custom tooling, component manufacturing, safety considerations, and full system orchestration.
-- An external partner developed the HALCON vision program, but led the majority of the integration process, communication setup with the UR5e, and ensured end-to-end compatibility between detection and robotic actions.
+-The Danish Technological Institute developed the HALCON vision program, but I led the majority of the integration process, communication setup with the UR5e, and ensured end-to-end compatibility between detection and robotic actions.

 ---